A fourth year for Ipswich Opportunity Area

-I’m delighted to announce that Ipswich has been granted a fourth year of funding by Government to continue the excellent work of the Opportunity Area programme.
+I’m delighted that Ipswich has been granted a fourth year of funding by Government to continue the excellent work of the Opportunity Area programme into 2020-21.

 When the town was designated an Opportunity Area in 2017, no one could have predicted that as we saw out the last furlong of this 3-year programme we would see such unprecedented changes to how we provide education to pupils and how we support families.